AKB-OU/pyscripts/README.md

 # pyscripts
-Useful python scripts to process the outputs by WannierTools, SKEAF etc.
+Useful python scripts to process the outputs of WannierTools, SKEAF etc.